eitansuez/scenarios-envoy/istio-0to60/ingress.md

 In this lab environment, the load-balancer service does not have a corresponding public IP address.

-Instead, we can expose the ingress gateway service via a port on the host node:
+As a workaround, we will use the `kubectl port-forward` command to expose the ingress gateway service via a port on the host machine.

+We select the arbitrary port number 1234:

 ```
 kubectl port-forward -n istio-system --address 0.0.0.0 service/istio-ingressgateway 1234:80